labsai/EDDI/README.md

 ### We have asked that question to our users and here are some reasons they mentioned

 * it is open source 💚
-*   the configuration is extremely open and flexible
+* the configuration is very open and flexible
 * the code is self-explanatory and easy to extend
 *   eddi is channel independent, therefore can be used anywhere
 *   the \(NLP\) parser is extremely cool
 *   the framework is focused and does not pretend to be the magic bullet that solves it all